suntan-superman/rydeiqdriver/FUEL_ESTIMATION_BENEFITS.md

-# RydeIQ Driver: Revolutionary Fuel Cost Estimation & Profit Optimization System
+# AnyRyde Driver: Revolutionary Fuel Cost Estimation & Profit Optimization System

 ## 🚀 Executive Summary

-RydeIQ Driver now features the **world's first comprehensive fuel cost estimation and profit optimization platform** for ride-sharing drivers.
+AnyRyde Driver now features the **world's first comprehensive fuel cost estimation and profit optimization platform** for ride-sharing drivers.
 This groundbreaking system transforms how drivers make bidding decisions by providing real-time fuel cost analysis, AI-powered efficiency learning, and profit-first recommendations at the point of decision.

 ---

 ## 🎯 Core Value Proposition

-**"Know Your Profit Before You Drive"** - RydeIQ Driver is the only platform that shows drivers their exact expected profit after fuel costs, commissions, and expenses before accepting any ride.
+**"Know Your Profit Before You Drive"** - AnyRyde Driver is the only platform that shows drivers their exact expected profit after fuel costs, commissions, and expenses before accepting any ride.

 ---